Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-extending-test-engine.md

 ## Variables

-In the Setup and Uprade wizard variables are an essential component of the application.
+In the Setup and Upgrade wizard variables are an essential component of the application.
 The Power Fx in the application will lookup the current state of the install wizard process to restart the wizard at the last location.
-While this can help with a godo user experience allowing the user to restart at the last step it can make automated testings more difficult as test cases
+While this can help with a good user experience allowing the user to restart at the last step it can make automated testings more difficult as test cases

-Overall by being able to set variable valuies it allows allows testers to handle complex scenarios with ease, ensuring that the tests are both comprehensive and easy to understand.
+Overall by being able to set variable values it allows allows testers to handle complex scenarios with ease, ensuring that the tests are both comprehensive and easy to understand.

 ## Collections